logie-school/asp-client/README.md

 ---

 # TODO
-- fix the bug where the backgound for the thumbnail preview still gets updates if the user inputs then quickly deletes the link
+- ~~fix the bug where the backgound for the thumbnail preview still gets updates if the user inputs then quickly deletes the link~~
+- publish 0.1.3